Are you having some exterior home improvements done to your house and are worried that the workers may damage the lawns and the plants?

 Many people get put off by the thought of having “workmen” around the house for any length of time, perhaps due to the perceived upheaval, the mess, and of course, having strangers in the house!

-To reassure you, our teams are polite, conscientious, hard working and above all they RESPECT your home and take the utmost care in doing what is essentially major but essential home improvement work to your home.
+Professional decorating companies have teams that are polite, conscientious, hard working and above all they RESPECT your home and take the utmost care in doing what is essentially major but essential home improvement work to your home.

 Well, one of the first things we suggest to you is how YOU can help us by doing a bit of work yourself, the day before the team arrives to paint the house.